SCALEit-eG/scaleit-interfaces-specification/Security/README.md

 - 200 OK: valid license(s) available
 - 204 No Content: no valid license available
 - 400 Bad Request: invalid app id or licenses incomplete
-- 401 Unauthorized: no key provided
+- 401 Unauthorized: no key provided when details requested
 - 403 Forbidden: key is not authorized for the app
 - 404 Not found: app not found